+In 2019 the World Health Organisation (WHO) declared 2020-2030 the decade of Healthy Ageing.
 SHAPES (Smart and Health Ageing through People Engaging in Supportive Systems) is an Innovation Action funded by the European Union’s Horizon 2020 programme involving a total of 14 European countries.
-It aims at creating an integrated IT platform that will bring together digital solutions focused on improving the health, well-being, and independence of people as they get older.
+It aims at creating an integrated IT platform that will bring together user led digital solutions centred around the home and community to improve the health, well-being, and independence of people as they get older.

 This platform will offer a network of digital services and products, that will empower older adults, families and caregivers, to solve real and meaningful problems.
 These solutions are intended for older adults facing physical or psychological impairments, but also to help those who are healthy to maintain their health and well-being for as long as possible.